artfulmanager/artfulmanager/README.md

 - 👋 Hi, I’m @artfulmanager
 - 👀 I’m interested in learning and teaching adaptive management practice in arts and cultural organizations.
-- 🌱 I’m currently learning how GitHub might be a platform for an online, hyperlinked textbook
+- 🌱 I’m currently learning how GitHub might be a platform for an online, hyperlinked textbook.
 - 📫 You can find more about me and my contact info here: https://eandrewtaylor.com

 <!---